dymium-org/core/README.md

 ## Overview of the building blocks

-An implementation of a microsimulation model usually consists of these four components which are entities, rules, transition, and markets.
+An implementation of a microsimulation model usually consists of these three components which are entity, transition and market.

 ### Entities